imsushant12/AWS-Notes/53_AWS_Amplify.md

-# AWS Amplify
+# AWS - Amplify

 ## AWS Amplify

-AWS Amplify is a set of tools and services that enables **front-end developers** to quickly build **full-stack web and mobile applications** on AWS.
-It provides hosting, authentication, GraphQL/REST APIs, storage, and analytics — all without needing to manage infrastructure manually.
+- A set of tools and services that enables front-end developers to quickly build full-stack web and mobile applications on AWS
+- Provides hosting, authentication, GraphQL/REST APIs, storage, and analytics — all without needing to manage infrastructure manually

 ### Advantages of AWS Amplify